Tomev/qcflow/docs/source/llms/transformers/task.rst

 Advanced Tasks for OpenAI-Compatible Inference
 ----------------------------------------------

-In addition to the native Transformers task types, MLflow defines a few additional task types.
+In addition to the native Transformers task types, QCFlow defines a few additional task types.
 Those advanced task types allows you to extend the Transformers pipeline with OpenAI-compatible inference interface, to serve models for specific use cases.
-In addition to the native Transformers task types, MLflow defines several additional task types.
+In addition to the native Transformers task types, QCFlow defines several additional task types.
 These advanced task types allow you to extend the Transformers pipeline with an OpenAI-compatible inference interface to serve models for specific use cases.

 For example, the Transformers ``text-generation`` pipeline inputs and outputs a single string or a list of strings.
 However, when serving a model, it is often necessary to have a more structured input and output format.
 For instance, in a chat-style application, the input may be a list of messages.

-To support these use cases, MLflow defines a set of advanced task types prefixed with ``llm/v1``:
+To support these use cases, QCFlow defines a set of advanced task types prefixed with ``llm/v1``:

 - ``"llm/v1/chat"`` for chat-style applications
 - ``"llm/v1/completions"`` for generic completions